Ever wondered what antioxidants really are? And why they’re always top of dermatologists’ list of skin priorities? Our easy expert guide explains all.

 It’s also rich in vitamin E (and nourishing omegas 6 and 9) so you’re getting a double dose of antioxidant benefits.

-This plush face oil contains nothing but marula oil.
-It’s the way it’s processed that makes it so smart.
+This plush face oil contains nothing but marula oil and it’s the way it’s processed that makes it so smart.
 The oil, officially named sclerocarya birrea seed oil, is cold-pressed which means it’s extracted without heat to retain as much of the goodness as possible.

 Once applied, you’ll find it penetrates quickly without an uncomfortable residue while plumping and nourishing for an undeniably youthful glow.